 Alcoholic Beverage Policy

-Star Island is a place for spiritual and educational enrichment.
-Excessive consumption of alcohol is not tolerated.
+Excessive consumption of alcohol on Star Island is not tolerated.
 Any person providing alcohol to someone under the age of 21 will result in the person being required to leave the island on the next available boat.
 Any person under the age of 21 who consumes alcohol on Star Island may be required to leave the island on the next available boat, and at the very minimum would receive a written warning with a second offence leading to the person being required to leave and/or not return in the ensuing season.
 Additionally, all related expenses for the above two cases are the responsibility of the person being required to leave (or parents, in the case of a minor) – examples include: full room & board is still due and the cost associated with running an unscheduled boat trip.

 The corporation’s general liability insurance policy does not apply to bodily injury or property damage for which any insured may be held liable by reason of: causing or contributing to the intoxication of any person; the furnishing of alcoholic beverages to a person under the legal drinking age or under the influence of alcohol; or failure to comply with any statute, ordinance or regulation relating to the sale, gift, distribution or use of alcoholic beverages.